Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Introduction

-In this paper, we initially consider 2-3 RB trees, in which children cannot both be red, and propose an insertion algorithm and an intuitive parity-seeking \algname{delete} algorithm that is highly suitable for educational purposes.
-We then show that, with a simple amendment, the proposed parity-seeking \algname{delete} algorithm can be used in ordinary 2-3-4 RB trees, yielding the first pedagogically sound algorithm for RB trees.
-Besides, our experiments on 2-3 and 2-3-4 RB trees show that the proposed parity-seeking \algname{delete} algorithm is extremely efficient.
-The rest of the paper proceeds as follows.
-In Section~\ref{sec:rbt}, we review the classical algorithm of RB trees as was explained in \citep{cormen2009introduction}.
-In Section~\ref{sec:llrb}, we review the more recent LLRB trees \citep{sedgewick2008left} and show that, despite the claims of the author, the deletion algorithm is extremely inefficient and unintuitive.
-In Section~\ref{sec:2-3 RB}, we consider 2-3 RB trees and propose an insertion algorithm along with a novel parity-seeking \algname{delete} algorithm that is much simpler than the \algname{delete} algorithm of classical RB trees.
-In Section~\ref{sec:experiments}, we experimentally evaluate the performance of the standard RB trees, as described by \citet{cormen2009introduction}, LLRB, and the proposed 2-3 and 2-3-4 RB trees.
+In this paper, we reconsider 2-3 RB trees, in which the children of a node cannot both be red, and propose a novel insertion algorithm and an intuitive parity-seeking \algname{delete} algorithm that are highly suitable for educational purposes.
+We then show that the proposed parity-seeking \algname{delete} algorithm can also be used in ordinary 2-3-4 RB trees, yielding a pedagogically sound \algname{delete} algorithm for RB trees.
+Besides, we show that the slightly higher number of rotations in the \algname{insert} algorithm has completely negligible effect on the performance of 2-3 RB trees.
+Our experiments on 2-3 and 2-3-4 RB trees show that the proposed parity-seeking \algname{delete} algorithm is extremely efficient.

+The rest of the paper proceeds as follows: In Section~\ref{sec:rbt}, we review the classical algorithm of RB trees as explained in \citet[Chapter~13]{cormen2009introduction}.
+In Section~\ref{sec:llrb}, we review LLRB trees \citep{sedgewick2008left} and argue that, despite having fewer lines of code, the deletion algorithm is very inefficient and unintuitive.
+In Section~\ref{sec:2-3 RB}, we reconsider 2-3 RB trees and propose an insertion algorithm along with a novel parity-seeking \algname{delete} algorithm that is much simpler than the \algname{delete} algorithm of classical RB trees.
+In Section~\ref{sec:clarification}, we show that the proposed parity-seeking \algname{delete} algorithm works, without modification, for RB trees as well.
+In Section~\ref{sec:experiments}, we experimentally evaluate the performance of the standard RB trees, as described by \citet[Chapter~13]{cormen2009introduction}, LLRB, and the proposed 2-3 and 2-3-4 RB trees.
 We conclude the paper in Section~\ref{sec:conclusions}.

-\section{Red-Black (RB) Trees}
+\section{Red-Black (RB) trees}